Getting to Know Your Neighborhood: Coolidge Corner

 1297 Beacon St.

 Coolidge Yoga offers a wide selection of classes, including core-centric classes, vinyasa flow, yoga classes for new and expectant mothers, family yoga, and even yoga for athletes.
 Prices vary depending on the plan you sign up for.
-The studio also offers new members a discounted first month of unlimited yoga for $65 that includes unlimited in-person studio, Yoga in the Park, and livestream classes.
-Yoga mats are available for rent for just $2.50 per visit or $20 per month, and drop-in classes are $25.
-Proof of vaccination is required for anyone entering the studio, but masks are optional.
+The studio also offers new members a discounted first month of unlimited yoga for $65 that includes unlimited in-person studio, Yoga in the Park events, and livestream classes.
+Drop-in classes are $25.
 Virtual classes are also offered, as well as outdoor yoga sessions during the summer months.

 Mint Julep